mglantz/advanced-networking-workshop/labs/lab-0/README.md

 This is where you can browse files in the lab.
 ![Folder](images/6_folder.png)

-8. Select "Yes, I trust the authors" to if you want to do that.
+8. Check the "Trust the authors of all files in the parent folder "student" and click "Yes, I trust the authors".
 ![Trust](images/7_trust.png)

 9. You create new files by clicking on the "New file" symbol with a + superimposed over a document.
 Remember this for when you are asked to create files during the lab.